Where the stories

 The trolls of Strandir

-There were once three trolls who wanted to found a troll colony in the Westfjords in order to live in peace and be left alone from people and their church bells.
+There were once three trolls who wanted to find a troll colony in the Westfjords in order to live in peace and be left alone from people and their church bells.
 So they started digging the Westfjords away from the mainland.

-The trolls were so focused on digging that they did not notice that the sun was coming up soon and that theyneeded to go to their caves before being bathed in the light of day.
-They tried fleeing when they realised this but the sun caught up with the husband and wife when they reached Kollafjordur and the trollwoman when she reached Drangsnes.
+The trolls were so focused on digging that they did not notice that the sun was coming up soon and that they needed to go to their caves before being bathed in the light of dayThey tried fleeing when they realised this but the sun caught up with the husband and wife when they reached Kollafjörður and the trollwoman when she reached Drangsnes.

 Watch a video about Selkolla